rerun-io/rerun/rerun_js/web-viewer/README.md

 ℹ️ Note:
 This package only targets recent versions of browsers.
-If your target browser does not support WASM imports or top-level await, you may need to install additional plugins for your bundler.
+If your target browser does not support Wasm imports or top-level await, you may need to install additional plugins for your bundler.

 ## Development